microsoft/vscode-docs/docs/azure/remote-debugging.md

 ---
 Order: 3
 Area: azure
-TOCTitle: Remote Debugging for Node.js
+TOCTitle: Remote Debugging Web Apps
-PageTitle: Azure Remote Debugging for Node.js with Visual Studio Code
+PageTitle: Azure Remote Debugging Web Apps with Visual Studio Code
 ContentId: 09cb23b6-b1e9-4a29-a934-cbc16fe109c7
-MetaDescription: Azure Remote Debugging for Node.js with Visual Studio Code
+MetaDescription: Azure Remote Debugging Web Apps with Visual Studio Code
 DateApproved: 3/9/2020
 ---
-# Azure Remote Debugging for Node.js
+# Azure Web Apps Remote Debugging

-Connect the Visual Studio Code debugger to your Node.js applications running on **Azure App Service** on **Linux**.
-The debugger works the same as when it's connected to a local Node.js process - including the use of Breakpoints and Logpoints.
+Connect the Visual Studio Code debugger to your Node.js and Python applications running on **Azure App Service** on **Linux**.
+The debugger works the same as when it's connected to a local process - including the use of Breakpoints and Logpoints.

 ## Install the extension